qperfect-io/mimiqcircuits-python/docs/manual/import_export.rst

 Import Protobuf file to MIMIQ
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-MIMIQ allows you to import Protobuf circuit files using the :func:`~mimiqcircuits.load_proto` function and import Protobuf results file using :func:`~mimiqcircuits.load_results`.
+MIMIQ allows you to import Protobuf circuit files using the :func:`~mimiqcircuits.Circuit.loadproto` function and import Protobuf results file using :func:`~mimiqcircuits.QCSResults.loadproto`.
 With this function you can get previously saved circuit or get previous simulation results.
 You need to give this function the name of the file to parse and the type of object to parse.